BlastWind/hearthstone-battlegrounds/src/Thoughts.md

 - Every thing that could be random may be controlled
 - If unspecified, choices fall back to random sourcing
 - Randomness are specified exactly where they are needed.

+### Aug 6, 2024
+To answer 8/5 questions: Write a full DSL and interpreter for all of the card effects.
+During testing, override terms like `RandomIndex` to `SpecificIndex`.

+Refactoring: The API calls for many redesign opprotunities:
+1. Since `FighterState` provides `PlayerState`, no need for `combatBoard`.
+2. Need to seriously think about the pros and cons of the different CombatState designs.

+Today's result: Combat.hs typechecks.
+Claude suggests to refactor `CombatState` into a map of `{ One: one's fighterstate, Two: two's fighterstate }`